mr-andy0404/Projet-RV-Test/README.md

-# Projet-RV-Test
+# Project-Option-VR Network communication test
-//Unity version 2021.1.26f1
+Unity version 2021.1.26f1

-#Compatible with most version of Unity
+Compatible with most version of Unity

+Plane physique model based on https://github.com/gasgiant/Aircraft-Physics

+## Project demonstration

+The object of our option's project was to realize the commnunication between mobile phone and computer.

 Because we can't develop a IOS application, so this project is based on Android.